International Encyclopaedia of Laws: Constitutional Law Online

-IEL Constitutional Law Online presents a country-by-country survey of constitutional law throughout the world, and will eventually contain all of the constitutions of the world in English translations.
-Each national monograph includes detailed information of the country’s political system, historical background, sources of constitutional law, form of government (outlining the legal status, the competence and the working of central state powers, etc.), state form and subdivisions of the state, component states and decentralized authorities, citizenship (especially nationality and the legal position of aliens), and specific problems such as foreign relations, taxing and spending power, emergency laws, the power of the military, and the constitutional relation between Church and State.
+"IEL Constitutional Law Online presents a country-by-country survey of constitutional law throughout the world, and will eventually contain all of the constitutions of the world in English translations.
+Each national monograph includes detailed information of the country’s political system, historical background, sources of constitutional law, form of government (outlining the legal status, the competence and the working of central state powers, etc.), state form and subdivisions of the state, component states and decentralized authorities, citizenship (especially nationality and the legal position of aliens), and specific problems such as foreign relations, taxing and spending power, emergency laws, the power of the military, and the constitutional relation between Church and State."

-The Cyber Law database encompasses the national monographs of a wide variety of countries, written by experts from those countries.
-Each national monograph is divided into topical parts such as Privacy Protection, Computer-related Crime, contractual issues and international aspects of Cyber Law.
-For each jurisdiction, the work provides: List of Abbreviations, Preface, General Introduction, Introduction to Cyber Law, and Selected Bibliography.
+"The Contracts database encompasses the national monographs of a wide variety of countries, written by experts from those countries.
+Each national monograph is divided into two parts: the first addresses the general principles at issue, and the second covers the specific types of contracts.
+The work also addresses international aspects of contract law.
+For each jurisdiction, the work provides: List of Abbreviations, Preface, General Introduction, Introduction to the Law of Contracts and Selected Bibliography."

-IEL Environmental Law Online covers national and international environmental law.
+"IEL Environmental Law Online covers national and international environmental law.
 National monographs contain, besides a general introduction, a description of the country’s environmental legislation, an overview of the basic principles of environmental law, the historical background, the role of governmental institutions, and the sources of environmental law.
-International monographs cover international legislation and treaties and the environmental legislation of the European Economic Community.
+International monographs cover international legislation and treaties and the environmental legislation of the European Economic Community."

 IEL Intellectual Property Online provides an overview of intellectual property for understanding legislation and policy on the subject in different countries.
 Analyses and describes theory and practice in a large number of countries.
 Information is also provided on all major and important international conventions and on international bodies like the EU and WIPO/OMPI.

-Intergovernmental Organizations Online currently comprises monographs on 24 organizations (AU, UN, ILO, IMF, WHO, IAEA, WMO, OPCW, IFC, NATO, OSCE, EEA/EFTA, NAFTA, EIB, ESA, ASEAN, MIGA, Andean Common Market, OAS, Asian Development Bank, UNICJRI, ICCS, CEPES, UNIDROIT) and will soon include monographs on other important organizations, such as EU, WTO, Mercosur, ICAO, Council of Europe, WIPO, Benelux, World Bank, BIS, Interpol, IOM, OECD (incl.
+"Intergovernmental Organizations Online currently comprises monographs on 24 organizations (AU, UN, ILO, IMF, WHO, IAEA, WMO, OPCW, IFC, NATO, OSCE, EEA/EFTA, NAFTA, EIB, ESA, ASEAN, MIGA, Andean Common Market, OAS, Asian Development Bank, UNICJRI, ICCS, CEPES, UNIDROIT) and will soon include monographs on other important organizations, such as EU, WTO, Mercosur, ICAO, Council of Europe, WIPO, Benelux, World Bank, BIS, Interpol, IOM, OECD (incl.
 NEA), OIC, COMESA and SADC.
 Its purpose is to cover all significant global and regional intergovernmental organizations and bodies.
-A collection of source materials (fundamental treaties, constitutive acts and relevant international case-law) complements the collection.
+A collection of source materials (fundamental treaties, constitutive acts and relevant international case-law) complements the collection."